 Comparison group data are included to provide a context for interpreting your institution's statistics.
-If your institution did not define a Custom Comparison Group for this report by July 14, NCES selected a comparison group for you based on the institutional characteristics detailed immediately above the listing of the comparison group institutions.
-(If the Carnegie Classification of Institutions of Higher Education was used as an institutional characteristic in the definition of a comparison group, the 2005 Basic version was used.)
-The comparison group used in this report may not reflect your institution's peer group, or you may wish to compare your institution to other groups.
-The Executive Peer Tool (ExPT) (http://nces.ed.gov/ipeds/datacenter/) can be used to reproduce the figures in this report using different peer groups.
+If your institution did not define a Custom Comparison Group for this report by July 15, NCES selected a comparison group for you.
+(In this case, the characteristics used to define the comparison group appears below.)
+The Customize DFR functionality on the IPEDS Data Center (http://nces.ed.gov/ipeds/datacenter/) can be used to reproduce the figures in this report using different peer groups.